felony drunk driving charges

 If convicted, the punishment for a felony drunk driving offense will depend on the person's prior criminal history record.
 The punishments for felonies are substantially more severe than for misdemeanors.
 There are mandatory minimum penalties for felony convictions, but the maximum sentence is not limited to 1 year of jail, as is the case with misdemeanors.

-A drunk driving offense occurs when a person drives a motor vehicle while under the influence of alcohol or other chemical substances, or drives a motor vehicle with a blood or breath alcohol level of .08 or greater.
+A drunk driving offense occurs when a person drives, or is in actual physical control of, a motor vehicle while under the influence of alcohol or other chemical substances, or with a blood or breath alcohol level of .08 or greater.

 Felony drunk driving charges are very serious.
 To speak with an attorney today, please call Attorney Fred Slone at (907) 272-4471.